United Kingdom School Route Passport

 Government expenditure only.
 Values are equivalent USD using PPPs; tertiary values include research and development.
 Private expenditure is excluded from this chart.

-Government expenditure per student was $625, or 5.0%, above the OECD average from primary through post-secondary non-tertiary education.
+On the United Kingdom average, government expenditure per student was $625, or 5.0%, above the OECD average from primary through post-secondary non-tertiary education.
 At tertiary level it was $7,206, or 47.7%, below the OECD government average.
-That does not mean UK universities receive little total funding: when public and private sources are combined, total UK tertiary expenditure reached $35,350 per student.
+That does not mean universities in every nation of the United Kingdom receive the same funding mix: when public and private sources are combined, the United Kingdom country measure reached $35,350 per tertiary student.
 Private tuition funding accounts for much of the difference.
-Across primary to tertiary education, the OECD measure placed total UK investment at 6.1% of GDP in 2022, compared with an OECD average of 4.7%.
+Across primary to tertiary education, the OECD measure placed total United Kingdom investment at 6.1% of GDP in 2022, compared with an OECD average of 4.7%.
 [Source-7✅]

 Participation, Attainment and Progression